-We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2017-18 educational progress for Grissom Middle School.
+We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2018-19 educational progress for the Grissom Middle School.
 The AER addresses the complex reporting information required by federal and state laws.
 The school's report contains information about student assessment, accountability, and teacher quality.
-If you have any questions about the AER, please contact Joseph Konal for assistance.
+If you have any questions about the AER, please contact Elizabeth Iljkoski for assistance.

-The AER is available for you to review electronically by visiting the following web site http://bit.ly/2VYRSRU, or you may review a copy in the main office at your child's school.
+The AER is available for you to review electronically by visiting the following web site, http://bit.ly/2VYRSRU, or you may review a copy in the main office at your child's school.

-For the 2017-18 school year, schools were identified using definitions and labels as required in the Every Student Succeeds Act (ESSA).
-A Targeted Support and Improvement (TSI) school is one that has at least one subgroup performing in the bottom 25% within each applicable accountability index component.
+For the 2018-19 school year, schools were identified using definitions and labels as required in Every Student Succeeds Act (ESSA).
+A Targeted Support and Improvement (TSI) school is one that has at least one underperforming student subgroup.

-An Additional Targeted Support (ATS) school is one that has three or more underperforming student subgroups as defined by TSI definition above.
+An Additional Targeted Support (ATS) school is one that has a student subgroup performing at the same level as the lowest 5% of all schools in the state.